 Intended learning outcomes

-2. Formulate market and customer analyses based on a series of marketing strategy tools and techniques
+Select and critically reflect on a series of marketing strategy tools and techniques which are applied to business opportunities and problems.

 Module Leader